dcampanini/Classification_Stellar_Variability_with_SVM-RF_and_PCA-NMF/README.md

 # Results

-The best result was with Random Forest using features from PCA and NMF simultaneously, plus the mean and the standard desviation of each vector, with these configuration the True Positive Rate was equal to 99.32% and the False Positive Rate was equal to 1.12%
+The best result was with Random Forest using features from PCA and NMF simultaneously, plus the mean and the standard deviation of each vector, with this configuration the True Positive Rate was equal to 99.32% and the False Positive Rate was equal to 1.12%